Feet of Fines: CP 25/1/249/7 (part)

 Action: Plea of covenant.

 Agreement: Richard Cayrous and Agnes have acknowledged the tenements to be the right of James as those which James and Richard de Wysebeche have of their gift.
-James and Richard de Wysebeche have granted them to Richard Cayrous and Agnes and have rendered them to them in the same court, to hold to them and the heirs of their bodies, of James and Richard de Wysebeche and the heirs of James for ever, rendering yearly a rose at the Nativity of St John the Baptist for all service, and doing to the chief lords all other services.
+James and Richard de Wysebeche have granted them to Richard Cayrous and Agnes and have rendered them to them in the court, to hold to them and the heirs of their bodies, of James and Richard de Wysebeche and the heirs of James for ever, rendering yearly 1 rose at the feast of the Nativity of St John the Baptist, and doing to the chief lords all other services.
 If Richard Cayrous and Agnes die without heirs of their bodies, then after their decease the tenements are to revert to James and Richard de Wysebeche and the heirs of James.

 Standardised forms of names.
 (These are tentative suggestions, intended only as a finding aid.)